klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### AccountForUpdate

-AccountForUpdate is a structure designed to make it easier to use transactions for account update.
+AccountForUpdate is a class designed to make it easier to use transactions for account update.

-The AccountForUpdate structure contains only the structure of the public key to be used for account update and the address of the account to update.
+The AccountForUpdate contains only the public key to be used for account update and the address of the account to update.

 The examples below start with updating your account with accountKey.
 There must be enough KLAY in the account to be used for testing.
 Test KLAY for the Baobab network is available through [Baobab Faucet](../../../toolkit/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).